CacheClip: Accelerating RAG with Effective KV Cache Reuse: Introduction

 These limitations raise a key question: how can we accelerate RAG TTFT while preserving response quality?
 In this paper, we propose CacheClip, a new framework designed to address both efficiency and quality challenges in RAG systems.
-Our main contributions are as follows: \begin{itemize} \item \textbf{Empirical observation:} We show that the last-layer attention distribution of small auxiliary LLMs is highly similar to that of primary LLMs (the target model for generation), which enables us to use a small auxiliary model to efficiently identify important tokens for recomputation in the primary LLM. \item \textbf{Method:} We introduce CacheClip, which integrates three techniques: (1) auxiliary-LLM-guided selection of important tokens to restore inter-chunk dependencies, where the auxiliary model is finetuned to improve selection accuracy, (2) a shared prefix to eliminate redundant attention sinks, and (3) a grouping strategy to maintain local coherence when partially updating the KV cache. \item \textbf{Results:} We demonstrate that CacheClip retains up to 94.8\% and 85.0\% of full-attention performance on NIAH and LongBench, respectively, outperforming APE and CacheBlend by 25.2\% and 35.1\% on NIAH (with reomp\% = 20\%).
-Meanwhile, CacheClip accelerates long-input RAG inference, achieving up to 1.92$\times$ speedup in prefill time. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item \textbf{Empirical observation:} We show that the last-layer attention distribution of small auxiliary LLMs is highly similar to that of primary LLMs (the target model for generation), which enables us to use a small auxiliary model to efficiently identify important tokens for recomputation in the primary LLM. \item \textbf{Method:} We introduce CacheClip, which integrates four techniques: (1) auxiliary-LLM-guided selection of important tokens to restore inter-chunk dependencies, (2) a shared prefix to eliminate redundant attention sinks, (3) a sliding-window grouping strategy to maintain local coherence when partially updating the KV cache, and (4) a CPU-GPU hybrid design that offloads auxiliary model inference to idle CPU resources.
+The recomputation ratio is adjustable, enabling users to flexibly balance quality and efficiency based on deployment needs. \item \textbf{Results:} We demonstrate that CacheClip retains up to 85.2\% and 91.1\% of full-attention performance on NIAH and LongBench, respectively, outperforming CacheBlend and APE by 16.1 and 12.8 points on NIAH, and by 4.5 and 4.2 points on LongBench (with recomp\% = 20\%).
+Meanwhile, CacheClip accelerates long-input RAG inference, achieving up to 3.33$\times$ speedup in prefill time. \end{itemize}

-By effectively resolving the efficiency-quality trade-off, CacheClip makes high-performance RAG systems practical for real-world deployment, enabling faster response generation with reduced inference latency.
+By effectively addressing the efficiency-quality trade-off, CacheClip significantly reduces inference latency in RAG systems while maintaining competitive generation quality.
+While we focus on RAG, the core idea of precomputing chunk-level KV caches and selectively recomputing critical tokens generalizes to other long-context scenarios such as agentic workflows where tools frequently inject large text blocks into the context.
 A high-level overview of CacheClip is illustrated in \autoref{fig:cacheclip_illustration}.